Exploring the Allure of Serpentine Stone: Colors, Properties, and Spiritual Significance

 Historically, serpentine is primarily an ornamental gem.
 Along with jewelry, serpentine carvings and similar lapidary works have been quite popular since the stone’s discovery.
 One issue that’s arisen due to these uses is that serpentine has a strong resemblance to jade.
 As a result, some less scrupulous designers or manufacturers may falsely advertise a piece as jade when it’s actually serpentine.

-Serpentine has also been marketed as marble for architectural purposes like tile, window sills, and similar building applications.
-However, it isn't technically marble.
+Serpentine has also been marketed as marble for architectural purposes, such as tile, window sills, and similar building applications.
+However, it isn’t technically marble.

 Where Is Serpentine Found?